kevin-bruton/rest-recorder/README.md

 - recordingsDir: The directory where the recordings will be saved

 - uniqueRecordingOn: A function defined in the user's configuration file that returns what should be used to calculate unique data
-  - There may be cases where we cant the same response for similar, but different requests.
+  - There may be cases where you want the same response for similar, but different requests.
 For these cases, being able to define this function comes in handy.
-  - The function with be called with one paramter which will be an object with the following properties: url, headers, params, data
+  - The function will be called with one paramter which will be an object with the following properties: url, headers, params, data
+  - This function should return an object that will be used to calculate the unique hash code for the request.
+This hash code will be identifier and file name of the recording.

 ### Getting started